RedAngel121/Stargate-ReLeveled/patch-notes.md

 ### Changes:
-- Fixed Multiple recipes to display items instead of tags
+- Fixed Multiple recipes to display items instead of tags (one day I will prove that I'm not stupid)
-- Added Recipe for Personal Shield Emitter
+- Added Recipe for Personal Shield Emitter (once again thank you Aspect for this idea)
-- Added recipe for Silver Furnace without using silver (required by rainbow furnace)
+- Added recipe for Silver Furnace without using silver (only cause its required by rainbow furnace)

 ### Updates:
+- Stargate Journey: MoreGates Addon: 3.4.0 -> 4.0.0

 ### Additions: